 - 3.7 Despite the challenges the high-volume service lines have experienced in the current economic climate, the inward investment service line continues to substantially over-deliver on all metrics.
-At the end of Q7, 627 jobs have been created against an expected target of 261.
-It has built a pipeline of over 200 growing international companies and our prediction is that if Growth Works continue to deliver inward investment as constituted, it will deliver 1,100-1,110 jobs, c.137% of the revised 808 total at contract end.
-Taking the last six months figures, jobs confirmed between April and September are 286 which reflect the quality of the investments secured for CPCA. - 3.8 Equally, performance in the leading indicators gives us confidence that inward investment will deliver substantially above the job outcomes, which supports our prediction.
-We also predict that 450-470 companies (against a 160 target) will be serviced in the pipeline and the required 40 project successes will be delivered by contract end. - 3.9 According to the International Monetary Fund (IMF), Foreign Direct Investment (FDI) tends to be resilient during an economic crisis and allows the transfer of technology and capital input that is unable to be achieved through trade in goods and services.
-Inward FDI can enhance growth and innovation, create quality jobs, develop human capital, raise living standards and improve environmental sustainability (OECD 2021).
-The resilience of FDI in the current environment can be seen with the pipeline and delivery to date of the service.
+At the end of Quarter 7, 627 jobs have been created against an expected target of 261.
+It has built a pipeline of over 200 growing international companies, and it is predicted that if Growth Works continues to deliver inward investment as constituted, it will deliver 1,100-1,110 jobs, approximately 137% of the revised 808 total at contract end.
+Taking the last six months figures, jobs confirmed between April and September are 286, which reflects the quality of the investments secured for the Combined Authority. - 3.8 Equally, performance in the leading indicators provides confidence that inward investment will deliver substantially above the job outcomes, which supports the prediction.
+It is also predicted that 450-470 companies (against a 160 target) will be serviced in the pipeline, and the required 40 project successes will be delivered by contract end. - 3.9 According to the International Monetary Fund, Foreign Direct Investment (FDI) tends to be resilient during an economic crisis and allows the transfer of technology and capital input that is unable to be achieved through trade in goods and services.
+Inward FDI can enhance growth and innovation, create quality jobs, develop human capital, raise living standards, and improve environmental sustainability (OECD 2021).
+The resilience of FDI in the current environment is demonstrated by the pipeline and delivery to date of the service.

-Grants & Equity Service Update
+Grants and Equity Service Update

-- 3.10 At the end of Q7, the Grants & Equity Service had created 684 jobs, against an expected target of 706.
-Our prediction is that if Growth Works continue to deliver these services as constituted, they will deliver 1,010-1,015 jobs, c.69% of the 1,455 total at contract end.
-The prediction is tempered by the dwindling SME CapEx Grants pot and the hiatus in the Equity Service line not starting during the first year of the programme.
-The Equity Service was redeployed, in late September 2022, via a Change Control Note (CCN) that transferred it from the initial sub-contractor directly to GEG. - 3.11 Performance in the leading indicator (and trend data) leads us to predict that 77-82 SME CapEx Grant awards will be offered by contract end, c.143% of the 56 target.
+- 3.10 At the end of Quarter 7, the Grants and Equity Service had created 684 jobs, against an expected target of 706.
+It is predicted that if Growth Works continue to deliver these services as constituted, they will deliver 1,010-1,015 jobs, approximately 69% of the 1,455 total at contract end.
+The prediction is tempered by the dwindling small and medium-sized (SME) capital expenditure (CapEx) grants pot and the hiatus in the Equity Service line not starting during the first year of the programme.
+The Equity Service was redeployed in late September 2022, via a Change Control Note (CCN) that transferred it from the initial subcontractor directly to GEG. - 3.11 Performance in the leading indicator (and trend data) leads to a prediction that 77-82 SME

+CapEx grant awards will be offered by contract end, approximately 143% of the 56 target.
 Enabled through the CCN, the new Equity Service has a defined metric to achieve by contract end that GEG are confident of achieving.

-3.12 Feedback from the market and economic conditions demonstrates that preserving cash is a priority for businesses across the CPCA region.
+3.12 Feedback from the market and economic conditions demonstrates that preserving cash is a priority for businesses across the Combined Authority region.
 Insight from the programme proves the success of an access to capital offer that is not available commercially.
 Growth Works will continue to provide access to capital through the Equity Service.
 An equity-led offer will address market failures without draining business cashflow in the way commercial loans do.

-7. Growth Works Programme Review
+4. Growth Works Programme Review